purnimaagrawal/blockchain-developer-bootcamp-final-project/README.md

 - npm run start

 9) Navigate to http://localhost:3000/ to see the app running.
-10) Install metamask in your browser and connect to the localhost website .
+10) Install metamask in your browser and connect to the localhost( Port `8545`) website .
 You can also Import your accounts from your local blockchain into metamask using private key.
 11) Import the account which deployed the contracts , this account will be having all the ERC20 token intial suuply .
 12) Once account has been imported , you can import your erc20 by providing ERC20 token contract address .
 13) Now having ETH and ERC20 token balance in your imported account , You can either host your home or you can book a property .